 “We were matched with a lady called Ann and she brought the puppy called Orla down to meet with myself, my brother and my grandparents,” Richard told TODAY.

 Let’s just say they hit it off.
-Orla, a 9-month-old dachshund puppy, is a bundle of energy perfectly suited for Nan, and has been coming over twice a week for over a month.
+Orla, a 9-month-old dachshund puppy, is a bundle of energy perfectly suited for Nan, and has been visiting twice a week for over a month.